hotelcurtains/CS135/notes/class notes.md

 - the existential quantifier is trying to make the statement true
   - only needs one to be true
 - the universal quantifier is trying to make it false
-  - only needs one to be false
 - DeMorgan's law still works, it just swaps all of the nested quantifiers
 ![DeMorgan's law for nested quantifiers](image-7.png)
   - you can do it to one quantifier at a time if necessary, but you will probably always do the whole thing
-- bringing back M(x,y): x sent an email to y.
 - what if we want to say everyone sent an email to everyone else, but not themselves?
   - ∀x∀y((x≠y) ∧ M(x,y)) ≡ everyone sent an email to everyone *except themselves*
 - consider L(x): x was late to the meeting
   - we want to say that only one person was late to the meeting
   - ∃x(L(x) ∧ ∀y((x≠y) → ¬L(y)))
-- ∀_x,yP(x,y) ≡ ∀x∀yP(x,y)
+- ∀x,yP(x,y) ≡ ∀x∀yP(x,y)

 # Inference Rules
 - an argument form is a sequence of formulas (preceding premises) the last of which is called the conclusion